Navigating your financial wellness through the COVID-19 crisis

 If you’re having trouble making your payments or expect challenges in keeping up with your regular payments, contact your creditors.

 Your financial institution may be able to help if you’re facing short-term financial problems.
 Some have announced measures offering relief on certain credit products.
 Others might be open to waive fees or delay payments.
 Visit your financial institution’s website to review your options.
+You can find information on mortgage deferrals and options you may wish to consider when your referral period ends here.

 Some insurance companies are offering relief to consumers during the pandemic.
 The Insurance Bureau of Canada announced on April 8 its member companies were offering reductions in auto insurance premiums to consumers whose driving habits have changed significantly because of COVID-19.
 Additionally, insurers are offering flexible payment options for consumers facing financial hardship because of the pandemic.